aashish22bansal/Advanced-C-Programming/StringStream/README.md

 Header File: sstream

-The output for the Basic Program for usng the stringstream is:
+The output for the Basic Program for using the stringstream is:

 ![Basic StringStream](Basic_StringStream.PNG)